Top 10 Alaska Shore Excursions

 Getting There: Less than a mile from the cruise terminal, look for the Kenai Fjords Tour dock.
 There's a complimentary shuttle between docks.

-5. Wildlife Adventure
+5. Haines: Wildlife Adventure

 Photo by Kroschel Wildlife Center

-This center is home to rare and endangered species, such as wolverines, grizzly bears, and moose.
+The Kroschel Wildlife Center is home to rare and endangered species, such as wolverines, grizzly bears, and moose.
 Knowledgeable guides are ready and willing to answer questions from visitors of every age.

 Getting There: From the port, the center is a 40-minute, 31-mile drive up State Highway 7.
+Several cruise lines offer shore excursions there.

-6. Juneau Ice Fields
+6. Juneau: Ice Fields

 Getting There: Most of the area’s helicopter tours allow for approximately 30 minutes of flight time to the glacier landing site.
 Buses shuttle passengers from cruise terminals to helipads.

-7. Glacier Cruise
+7. Whittier (Anchorage): Glacier Cruise

 Photo by Phillips Cruises & Tours